4.1. Survey and monitoring techniques

-Modern NDT techniques continue to make road diagnostic surveys faster and more reliable but they will never eliminate the need for drilling, boring and sampling.
+Modern NDT techniques continue to make road diagnostic surveys faster and more reliable, but they will never eliminate the need for drilling, boring and sampling.
 Structures will still need to be verified.
 NDT surveys will need calibration data and samples will need to be taken for laboratory analysis.

-In surveys for the diagnosis of permanent deformation, samples for laboratory analysis should normally be taken from the base course.
+In surveys for the diagnosis of permanent deformation, samples for laboratory analyses should normally be taken from the base course.
 If it is thought that the rutting is related to a weak subgrade then samples should also be taken from the subgrade, or the subgrade soil type determined by an alternative method.

 There are many techniques for verifying road structure thickness.
 The auger technique is still used in many countries but the main problem with the method is that the sample can be easily disturbed.

 Other good methods include drilling or systems where a sampling tube is drilled or

 Excavation pits are also effective, especially if large numbers of samples are needed, but this technique can leave “ugly” patches in the pavement.

 On many occasions the use of an excavator is the most reliable method to verify structures and the type of permanent deformation happening.

 Modern digital photo and video techniques provide some very useful tools for documenting a road and its surroundings: